Nimansky/JARVIS/blogpost.md

 - after implementing the datapath:
     - pipeline works as intended! however, hazards completely break the machine state
         - **solution**: implement a Hazard Unit
+- I had severe issues with using old values from regs because I forgot that regfile reads are asynchronous, only the writes are clock-synchornous